Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients use their benefits effectively.
-Many wonder if water is an eligible purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+A common question is whether water qualifies as an approved purchase.

-Yes, you can buy water with Food Stamps or SNAP.
+Yes, you can buy water with EBT or Food Stamps.

-Water is considered a staple food item, making it eligible for purchase under SNAP guidelines.
-This includes bottled water, which is often a necessity for many households.
-The program aims to ensure that recipients have access to essential, everyday items, and water is undoubtedly one of them.
+Water is considered a staple food item under SNAP guidelines, making it eligible for purchase.
+This includes bottled water, which is essential for hydration and overall health.
+The program aims to ensure that recipients have access to basic necessities, and water is a fundamental part of a nutritious diet.

 Besides water, you might be surprised to know that SNAP benefits cover many of these items: